marekdedic/prosemirror-unified/README.md

 ##### `Context extends Record<string, unknown>`

 This specifies the type of global context (shared across all extensions) that this extension expects.
+Default `Record<string, unknown>`.

 #### Methods